 - QoS related information (e.g. MBR for an SDF, GFBR and MFBR for a GBR QoS Flow) as described in clause 5.8.2;

-- the corresponding packet marking information (e.g. the QFI, the transport level packet marking value (e.g. the DSCP value of the outer IP header);
+- the corresponding packet marking information (e.g. the QFI, PDU Set information, the transport level packet marking value (e.g. the DSCP value of the outer IP header), RTP/SRTP header or extended header and payload(RFC 3550/3711/6184/7798/draft-ietf-avtcore-rtp-vvc/draft-ietf-avtext-framemarking/ AV1 RTP payload format));

 - optionally, the Reflective QoS Indication is included in the QER associated with the DL PDR (as described in clause 5.7.5.3).